 Now you can select a target by lunch command:

 where $TARGET_PRODUCT is any target described in the previous section, and possible values of $TARGET_BUILD_VARIANT are eng, user, userdebug.
 For example,

-Then you can build by m command:
+Then you can build an iso file by m command:

 m -jX iso_img

 m command is equivalent to make, but you can use it in any subdirectory of the android-x86 tree.
 Replace X by the number of processors you have.
 For example, if you have a quad core CPU, replace X with 4: